weeturn/AICUP2022_NLP/README.md

 # AICUP 2022 NLP - Final solution (First Prize)
-The natural language explanatory sequence labeling contest of the AICUP 2022 competition.
+The natural language explanatory sequence labeling contest of the AICUP 2022 competition.<br />
-Find out more information and download data here: https://tbrain.trendmicro.com.tw/Competitions/Details/26
+Find out more information and download the data here: https://tbrain.trendmicro.com.tw/Competitions/Details/26<br />
+We are very honored to have won the first prize in the competition with this solution.
 ## Overview
 Our final solution is based on a question-answering framework.<br />
-We trained models for q' and r' respectively and find the best model pair for submission.
+We trained models for q' and r' respectively and find the best model pair for submission.<br />
+We've also tried different solutions, check it here: https://github.com/Brian-Ckwu/aicup-2022-nlp
 ## How to run
 ### Preprocess
 Run cells of **Initialization**, **Functions**, **Tokenizer**